 - To send a log message when spamBlocker scans an email but does not designate it as spam, select the Send a log message for each email classified as not spam check box.

 - (Optional) Add spamBlocker exception rules, as described in About spamBlocker Exceptions.

 - Click OK.

-The Firebox uses the HTTP protocol to send requests to the spamBlocker server.
-If the traffic from the Firebox must go through a perimeter firewall to reach the Internet, make sure the firewall does not block HTTP traffic.
+The Firebox uses the HTTPS protocol to send requests to the spamBlocker server.
+If traffic from the Firebox must go through a perimeter firewall to reach the Internet, make sure the firewall does not block HTTPS traffic.

 After you enable spamBlocker for a proxy action or policy, you can define global spamBlocker settings.
 These settings apply to all spamBlocker configurations.
 Click Settings to see or modify the global spamBlocker configuration settings.
 For more information, see Configure Global spamBlocker Settings.